Polymer Cool Neck Bands

-7. To use the cool neck band, soak in water for a 15-20 minutes (hot water speeds the hydration process).
+7. To use the cool neckband, soak in water for 15-20 minutes (hot water speeds the hydration process).
 As the polymer granules soak up the water "mush" them around so the polymer spreads out equally along the tube.
 Tie around your neck for a "Cool Tie."

 - The polymer granules are used in gardening soil for water retention.
 Use 1-3 tsp of Watersorb Medium sized polymer.
-Each pound of polymer has about 115 tsp.
+Each pound of the MEDIUM or COOL TIE polymer has about 115 tsp.

 - The cool tie can be refrigerated so it is more refreshing on a hot day.